Adelic line bundles on quasi-projective varieties: Positivity of the Deligne pairing

-The following result concerns the effectivity of the pairing, which is compatible with the general fact that the intersection number of an effective divisor with nef divisors is non-negative.
+The following result concerns the pairing's effectivity, which is compatible with the general fact that the intersection number of an effective divisor with nef divisors is non-negative.

 \begin{lem} Let $f:X\to Y$ be a flat morphism of relative dimension $n$ of projective varieties over a field $k$.
-Let $L_1, \cdots, L_{n}$ be line bundles over $X$.
-Let $D$ be a Cartier divisor over $X$.
+Let $L_1, \cdots, L_{n}$ be line bundles on $X$.
+Let $D$ be a Cartier divisor on $X$.
 Let $V$ be a dense and open subvariety of $Y$, and denote by $U\to V$ the base change of $X\to Y$ by $V\to Y$.
-Assume that $D|_U$ is the trivial divisor over $U$.
+Assume that $D|_U$ is the trivial divisor on $U$.
 Then the following are true: